 A term used to describe an event where a user performs a certain action that is valuable to you as a site owner.
 Some webmasters view a contact email as a conversion, for example, while others simply view an actual sale as one.

 A term associated with PPC but becoming more popular in the general SEO vernacular as some speculate that it may become more important in ranking.
-Your CTR is the number of times your listing is shown (triggered by a search and referred to as impressions with PPC) divided by the number of times it's clicked upon, calculated as a percentage.
+Your CTR is the number of times your listing is clicked upon (clicks) divided by the number of times it's shown (triggered by a search and referred to as impressions with PPC), calculated as a percentage.

-D - Deep Link Ratio, Directories, Drain Rank, Deindexed
+D – Deep Link Ratio, Deindexed, Directories, Drain Rank, Disavow Links

 Deep link ratio